What is juvenile dermatomyositis (JDM)?

 - Hardened lumps from deposits of calcium underneath the skin (calcinosis)

-Because of these symptoms, the child may participate in fewer activities than other children.
+Due to these symptoms, the child may not feel like participating in normal childhood activities.
 Sometimes the child may even be accused of being lazy.